Have you heard of Montenegro? Chances are you have because you’ve landed on my one week in Montenegro itinerary.

-Alternatively, if you’re headed to the Bay of Kotor or nothern Montenegro, you can fly to Dubrovnik.
+Alternatively, if you’re headed to the Bay of Kotor or nothern Montenegro, you can fly to Dubrovnik Airport.
 We opted for this option because it offered us the opportunity to fly direct from Copenhagen, and the flights were much more affordable.
-However, although a popular option, flying into Dubrovnik comes with a unique set of challenges: crossing the Croatian-Montenegrin border.
+However, although a popular option, flying into Dubrovnik and travelling from Dubrovnik to Kotor comes with a unique set of challenges: crossing the Croatian-Montenegrin border.

 Prior to making this journey, I heard about and read about how difficult this process can be, especially if you are arriving by bus.
 I read about stories of queuing for hours at the Croatian border, only to have the bus be pulled in for hours for passport control.
 I was determined to avoid this chaos.
 So, we opted to hire a private driver to get us to Montenegro.
 We scheduled a car through Airports Taxi Transfers for 80 euros each way.
-The driver took us from the airport directly to our Airbnb and the border crossing process was a breeze (mind you, there was very little traffic).
-The whole transfer took only two hours door to door, and based on the experiences that I’ve heard about from others, I’m still convinced it was the best 160 euros I’ve ever spent.
+The driver took us from Dubrovnik Airport to Perast and the border crossing process was a breeze (mind you, there was very little traffic).
+The whole transfer took only two hours door-to-door, and based on the experiences that I’ve heard about from others, I’m still convinced it was the best 160 euros I’ve ever spent.

 TRANSPORTATION IN MONTENEGRO

 What’s the best way to travel around Montenegro?
 Is there a public transportation system in Montenegro?
 I had so many questions about transportation in Montenegro that I found very difficult to answer prior to going.
 So I’m here to spill all the tea on the ins and outs of Kotor Bay transportation.